-A Curry program specifies the semantics of expressions, where goals, which occur in logic programming, are particular expressions (of type Success, cf. Section 4.1.2, page 15).
+A Curry program specifies the semantics of expressions, where goals, which occur in logic programming, are particular expressions (of type Success, cf. Section 4.1.2, page 17).
 Executing a Curry program means simplifying an expression until a value (or solution) is computed.
 To distinguish between values and reducible expressions, Curry has a strict distinction between (data) constructors and operations or defined functions on these data.
 Hence, a Curry program consists of a set of type and function declarations.
 The type declarations define the computational domains (constructors) and the function declarations the operations on these domains.
 Predicates in the logic programming sense can be considered as constraints, i.e., functions with result type Success.

-Modern functional languages (e.g., Haskell [27], SML [36]) allow the detection of many programming errors at compile time by the use of polymorphic type systems.
-Similar type systems are also used in modern logic languages (e.g., Gödel [26], λ Prolog [38]).
-Therefore, Curry is a strongly typed language with a Hindley/Milner-like polymorphic type system [13].2 Each object in a program has a unique type, where the types of variables and operations can be omitted and are reconstructed by a type inference mechanism.
+Modern functional languages (e.g., Haskell [42], SML [38]) allow the detection of many programming errors at compile time by the use of polymorphic type systems.
+Similar type systems are also used in modern logic languages (e.g., Gödel [29], λ Prolog [40]).
+Curry follows the same approach, i.e., it is a strongly typed language with a Hindley/Milner-like polymorphic type system [15].2 Each object in a program has a unique type, where the types of variables and operations can be omitted and are reconstructed by a type inference mechanism.